 Does it matter when I pay my employees or when their wages are earned?
 How will forgiveness be impacted if I get my loan in the middle of a pay period?

-How soon do I have to apply for forgiveness after the 8 weeks are over?
+How soon do I have to apply for forgiveness after my covered period is over?

 Estimating PPP Loan Forgiveness